Guide To Teaching and Learning

 • Regular (and sometimes required) use of canvas discussion board

-• Regular posts to Mural, Slack, Miro
+• Regular posts to Miro and Slack

 • Using shared Google docs